-Elementary kids love to play games.
+Elementary kids love to play games, particularly video games and apps.
 And they love to win even more!
 Learning may feel overwhelming, but engaging game-based options can help.

-Prodigy Math Game, for example, is an online math game that can make learning fun and help you combat summer learning loss!
-This role playing adventure game helps students keep their math skills sharp through curriculum-aligned math questions, all while players explore exciting worlds and embark on new adventures.
+Prodigy Math, for example, is an online math game that can make learning fun and help you combat summer learning loss!
+This role playing adventure game helps students keep their math skills sharp through standards-aligned math questions, all while learners explore exciting worlds and embark on new adventures.

 And with your free parent account, you’ll be able to set Goals and send fun in-game Rewards all summer that can motivate your child even more!